Sick leave and sick pay

 Often, your contract of employment will place a maximum period of sick pay entitlement in a stated period, for example, one month's sick pay in any 12-month period.
 Clear rules should be put in place by the employer where an employee is sick and is unavailable for work.
 For example, it should be clear that if you are sick and unavailable for work, you must contact a specified person by a certain time.

 Medical certificates: Your employer can require you to provide a medical certificate (from your GP or family doctor) when you are on sick leave.
 For example, you may have to provide a medical certificate if you are out sick for more than 2 consecutive days.
 The medical certificate should state the date you are likely to return to work.
 If you are likely to be out sick for a longer period, your employer may require you provide weekly medical certificates.
-The Department of Social Protection has issued guidelines to assist GPs in certifying patients.
+The Department of Employment Affairs and Social Protection has issued guidelines to assist GPs in certifying patients.
 These guidelines provide defined periods of expected recovery and return to work in respect of common medical conditions and surgical procedures.

 In some circumstances, where an employee has consistently been absent from work (or if through illness is no longer capable of continuing work), employment may be terminated.
 Employees are protected in certain circumstances in this instance through the unfair dismissals legislation.